KDE/kdenlive-test-suite/README.md

 To make these scripts useful, we refactored the Kdenlive rendering code to make it possible to render a project file from the command line (see [Kdenlive task 1615](https://invent.kde.org/multimedia/kdenlive/-/issues/1615)).

-The repository currently only contains very basic assets and project files to this repository, as well as reference renderings, but you can easily add resources locally and run the scripts on your computer.
+The repository currently only contains very basic assets and project files to this repository, as well as reference renderings, but you can easily add project files locally and run the scripts on your computer.

 The testing is a 2 steps process: